Zul'Aman

 Karazhan

 One of my alltime favorite instances, Karazhan is the biggest instance of BC with its twelve different bosses.
 What makes the instance so much fun is probably that although every boss is fought in the same setting, the castle of Karazhan, the fights are greatly varying and fun.
 The design of Karazhan is one of the best in all of WoW, with a cozy feeling of being in the castle of Dracula.
 There is no fight with a Dracula character however, and the final boss is Prince Malcheezar.
-Not much is known of him except that he resembles Kil'Jaeden alot and probably is a sub-commander of the Burning Legion.
+Not much is known of him except that he resembles Kil'Jaeden alot and probably is a sub-commander of the Bur

 The bosses of Karazhan actually deserve their own post, and I intent to write about it more thoroughly sometime ahead.
 Karazhan became the most popular raid instance Blizzard had ever done when it was released, which probably also had to do with the fact that is was the first 10 man raid (not counting Stratholme and Scholomance) and therefore accessible to a larger number of players (like myself).
 I have run Karazhan countless times, and somehow it never got boring.
 It has the perfect balance between trash mobs and boss encounters, and like mentioned each boss was a fun and interesting challenge.
 Some included playing chess against the Magus Medivh, yet another corrupted good guy, or taking part in a theater event which could either be Romeo and Juliet, Little Red Riding Hood or The Wizard of Oz.